dhis2/dhis2-docs/src/user/using-the-capture-app.md

 5. Now, you will be able to see a form similar to the image below.

-    The form will have two sections.
-The first section has the title "Enrollment".
-    There you will add all the information relevant to this program's enrollment.
+    The enrollment form has different layouts depending on how the program is customized.
+The top section has the title "Enrollment", and it holds all the relevant information about the enrollment details.
+This section will always be present, regardless of layout.
+    Underneath, the different data input fields relevant to the tracked entity instance will be displayed.
+    These fields will either be displayed within sections or as a completely custom form.
-    The second section has the title "Profile" there you will add data relevant to the tracked entity instance.
-The profile section mainly contains all the tracked entity attributes linked to the program or tracked entity type.
+    The sections, or custom form, mainly contains all the tracked entity attributes linked to the program or tracked entity type.

       ![create new event](resources/images/capture_app/register-and-enroll-form.png)

-6. Fill in the required information for both sections.
+6. Fill in the required information for the enrollment.
     If the tracked entity type is configured to capture a location:

     - If the field is a coordinate field you can either enter the coordinates